awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-build-cli-uploading.md

 ## Package your game build files<a name="gamelift-build-packaging"></a>

 Before uploading your configured game server to GameLift for hosting, package the game build files into a build directory\.
 This directory must include all components required to run your game servers and host game sessions, including the following:
 + **Game server binaries** – The binary files required to run the game server\.
 A build can include binaries for multiple game servers built to run on the same platform\.
-For a list of supported platforms, see [GameLift SDKs](gamelift-supported.md)\.
+For a list of supported platforms, see [Download Amazon GameLift SDKs](gamelift-supported.md)\.
 + **Dependencies** – Any dependent files that your game server executables require to run\.
 Examples include assets, configuration files, and dependent libraries\.
 + **Install script** – A script file to handle tasks that are required to fully install your game build on GameLift hosting servers\.
 Place this file at the root of the build directory\.
 GameLift runs the install script as part of fleet creation\.